JakubSzuber/Local-Monuments-Website/README.md

 ```

 ## Docker Swarm commands

-You can deploy localy this app by creating containers one by one by using docker commands in some kind of terminal like e.g Powershell, cmd.
-The order of the command is important!
+You can deploy locally this app in the Swarm cluster by creating containers one by one by using docker commands in a shell instead of using a Docker Swarm Stack.
+Remember that the order of the command is important!

 > **Note**
 > If you decided to use Swarm commands instead of Swarm Stack (docker-stack.yml) then you won't have a few functionalities.
 More specifically - with the below commands you won't have functionalities of "placement:" part that specify the max replicas per node and the type of nodes that can take the replicas.
 Moreover number of replicas deployed is limited to one.
 Of course if you want those features and more you can use your own commands to have exac resources based on your needs.